softlayer/softlayer-python/README.md

 ## Grunt

 We're big proponents of DRY (don't repeat yourself).
-That's why automation became such an important competency for our boilerplate.
 After all, the more automation there is, the less repetitive work you have (and hopefully the less mistakes you make).

-Using [Grunt](http://gruntjs.com), we built a powerful harness that automates ankle-biting tasks like:
+Using [Grunt](http://gruntjs.com), we built a powerful harness that automates ankle-biters like:

 * Bundling JS files and transpiling LESS into CSS
 * Validating HTML markup